The Reverend Sean Ferrell, Rector

 Mr. George Almasi began serving as Sexton at The Chapel of Saint John the Divine in 2016.
 George cares for the buildings and grounds and helps to ensure our facility is in working order.
 He does a marvelous job!

+George also works as the custodian for First Presbyterian Church in Champaign, IL.
 Since 1987, George has worked in management and sales in men’s fashion and fine jewelry.
 George is currently interested in pursuing his own business in men’s and women’s fashion.
 George attends Canaan Baptist Church in Urbana, IL where he serves in the media ministry.
 George majored in business administration at Parkland College.
 He was born and raised in the Champaign, IL area.